Xsothy/Exercise-Generator-with-Effect/README.md

 # Effect Package Template

 This template provides a solid foundation for building scalable and maintainable TypeScript package with Effect.

+## Todo
+- [ ] Add automatic testing
+- [ ] Retry timeout on generated too many exercise
+- [ ] Add Addition and Subtraction

 ## Running Code

-This template leverages [tsx](https://tsx.is) to allow execution of TypeScript files via NodeJS as if they were written in plain JavaScript.
+This template leverages [tsx](https://tsx.is) to allow execution of TypeScript files via Node.js as if they were written in plain JavaScript.

 To execute a file with `tsx`: